Do I need a snagging list for my new build home?

 When’s the best time to make a snagging list?

-When the property is completely finished and ready to move in, and before exchanging contracts with your housebuilder, would be the ideal to make a snagging list.
+When the property is completely finished and ready to move in, and before exchanging contracts with your housebuilder, would be the ideal time to make a snagging list.

 This might not be possible as house builders can refuse to give you access to the property before completion, which they are legally allowed to do because they still own the land.